Decomposition of free cumulants: Inversion formula

 Then, the cumulants corresponding to the original inner blocks are associated with words of height $j+1$, say $w_{1}, \ldots , w_{p}$, whereas those obtained from the decomposition of the outer block are associated with words, say $w_{0}, w_{p+1}$, of height $j$.
 Since these blocks stand next to each other in the refinement $\sigma$, we obtain a cumulant of the form

-and thus it vanishes by the ortogonality of cumulants associated with words of different heights (property (2) of Definition 5.1).
+and thus it vanishes by the orthogonality of cumulants associated with words of different heights (property (2) of Definition 5.2).
 Therefore, the partitioned cumulant corresponding to $B_{\sigma}$ does not appear in the decomposition.
 Note that the corresponding partition $\sigma$ is not adapted to $w$ since condition (2) of Definition 3.1 is not satisfied.
 These are the only refinements $\sigma$ of $\pi$ induced by the refinements of some $\pi_j$, $j>1$, that could produce partitions which are not adapted to $w$.
-This proves our claim.
+This proves our claim that only partitions adapted to $w$ appear in the decomposition.